5seunghoon/TranslationTranslater/README.md

 # TranslationTranslater

-This translater can setting your own wordbook, and you can see translated text better than other translater.
+This translater can set your own wordbook, and you can see translated text better than other translater.

 1. List of used APIs